 - Maximum nine hours per day when working five days

-- Maximum eight hours per day when working more than five days
+- Maximum eight hours per day when working for more than five days

 - Overtime not more than three hours in any day

-- Not more than 15 hours overtime per week (5 days x 3 hours per day)
+- Not more than 15 hours of overtime per week (5 days x 3 hours per day)

 - Standby from 20:00 – 06:00 – payment R20-00 per shift

-- Meal interval of one hour if employee worked continuously for more than five hours
+- Meal interval of one hour if the employee worked continuously for more than five hours

 - Rest periods